 Ever try to do some home repair and fail miserably?
 Whether you have the money to pay someone or you are trying to DIY to stay budget-friendly, it’s worth considering what the benefits are vs. the potential damage of doing the project on your own.
 The same is true with your finances.

 When it comes to your retirement planning, you might be missing something when you do it yourself.
-If you are simply saving when you are in your 20s and 30s, DIY might be just fine.
+If you are simply saving when you are in your 20s and 30s, DIY financial planning might be just fine.
 But once you start taking money out, how is it being done?
 Are tax strategies being considered?

 Like with any home repair project, it’s important to consider the cost-to-benefit ratio of doing it yourself.
 Maybe you’d save yourself from some fees, but will you expose yourself to more risk if you make a rash or emotional decision with your retirement accounts?
 Is that a risk you want to take in regards to your future?